What Does it Take to Be a Credit Counselor?

 Service Orientation: Actively looking for ways to help people.

-In the United States, there were 38,300 jobs for Credit Counselor in 2016.
+In 2016, there was an estimated number of 38,300 jobs in the United States for Credit Counselor.
 New jobs are being produced at a rate of 13.8% which is above the national average.
 The Bureau of Labor Statistics predicts 5,300 new jobs for Credit Counselor by 2026.
 The BLS estimates 3,800 yearly job openings in this field.

 The states with the most job growth for Credit Counselor are Utah, North Dakota, and Idaho.
 Watch out if you plan on working in Wyoming, Vermont, or Maine.
 These states have the worst job growth for this type of profession.